 If your resume is well organized, current and professional, this reflects the type of employee you are likely to be.
 Sell yourself not only by what the resume contains but by its appearance.
 Both the content and appearance are critical for your resume.

 Keep Your Resume Up to Date:

 Your resume allows the company to read the benefits of hiring you by explaining your skill sets and experience.
-It also contains your contact information, allowing them to get in touch with you easily.
-Remember to keep it up to date—especially if you gain new knowledge or experience, change your contact information, or take new courses.
+It contains your contact information, allowing them to get in touch with you easily.
+Keep your resume up to date—especially if you gain new knowledge or experience, change your contact information, or take new professional courses.

-Focus on the Skills that Apply to the Job:
+Focus on the Skills that Apply to the Job

-Remember the most important function of a resume is to showcase your skills and achievements.
+The most important function of a resume is to showcase your relevant skills and career achievements.
 A resume should contain all of the reasons why the company should hire you.
 When you are applying for a specific position, focus on the skills you have for that particular position.

-Construct the Right Kind of Resume:
+Construct the Right Kind of Resume

 If you choose to pursue a new job through the numerous online job boards, it is more important than ever to have an excellent, well-written, and professional resume.
-You will want to create an E-Resume specifically for Internet applications.
+Create an eResume specifically for Internet applications.

-Be Grammatically Correct:
+Be Grammatically Correct

-The quicker an employer can go through your resume, the quicker you may have that position you are seeking.
+The quicker an employer can go through your resume, the quicker you may have the position you are seeking.
 An easy way to do this is to make a few lists before doing your resume.
-List your education, experience, specialized skills and attributes.
-Then do your resume in an outline form.
-The employer can then go right the down the list and easily read your information.
+List your education, experience, specialized skills, and attributes.
+Create your resume in an outline form.
+The employer can then go right down the list and easily read your information.